 You shouldn’t feel a similar type of pain or discomfort after 2 weeks.
 You may face some problems.
 The opening of the jaw becomes difficult when you wear a forsus appliance.

 Moreover, you have to be careful during mouth opening to prevent damage.
-You may feel a bit discomfort during the full course of treatment with the springs, as hard springs always stay in your mouth.
+You may feel a bit of discomfort during the full course of treatment with the springs, as hard springs always stay in your mouth.
 But, over time you get used to the feeling.

 But, it’s very important to maintain the forsus spring and take care of it.
-Otherwise, it may get loose, broken or damaged and may hurt inside your mouth and teeth.
+Otherwise, it may get loose, broken, or damaged and may hurt inside your mouth and teeth.

 So, you have to follow all the instructions given by your orthodontist regularly.

 Avoid sticky and hard foods and take a soft diet.
-Don’t forget to clean your teeth, braces and forsus springs.
+Don’t forget to clean your teeth, braces, and forsus springs.